 We show the fund in the following format with 5 core pieces of information:

-1Cost are charged to funds and, accordingly, reflect in fund performance.
+1Costs are charged to funds and, accordingly, reflect in fund performance.
 If charges are high, the fund manager will have to take greater risk to achieve the same returns as an equivalent, cheaper alternative.
-Our Fund Selector Tool enables you to compare fund costs through a measure called the Total Expense Ratio or TER.
+Our Fund Selector Tool enables you to compare fund costs through a measure called the Ongoing Charge (or the Total Expense Ratio where the Ongoing Charge is not available - both figures measure similar things).
 It contains both the Annual Management Charges and the Other Expenses.
 Here’s an example:

 This fund has no initial charge